mirror/processhacker/trunk/README.txt

 Hacker > Help).

 KNOWN ISSUES
- * Process Hacker does not display File handles on Windows XP
+ * Process Hacker does not display File handles on Windows XP without the experimental kernel driver.
+You must enable the driver in Hacker > Options if you want to view file handles.
+ * Process Hacker appears to use around 150MB of memory on Windows XP, as reported by Windows Task Manager.
+Process Hacker only uses around 50MB of physical memory.

 Process Hacker is brought to you by the small Process Hacker team:
  * wj32 (Project Manager)